A calm clinic setting for safe fractional laser treatment after filler.

 In the weeks leading up to your laser session, your main job is to get your skin as calm and healthy as possible.
 First, stay out of the sun.
 Sun exposure can make your skin more sensitive and increase the risk of pigmentation issues after the laser treatment.
 Make broad-spectrum SPF 30+ your best friend, and avoid tanning beds completely.
 About a week before your appointment, pause your use of any potent active skincare ingredients.
 This includes retinoids, exfoliating acids (like glycolic or salicylic acid), and physical scrubs.
 You should also check with your doctor about temporarily stopping any blood-thinning medications or supplements, such as aspirin, ibuprofen, and fish oil, to help minimize potential bruising.
 On the day of your treatment, simply arrive with a clean face, free of any makeup or lotions.

-Questions You Should Ask Your Provider
+Smart Questions to Ask Your Provider

 Never hesitate to ask questions.
 A great provider wants you to feel empowered and knowledgeable about your care.
 Your consultation is the perfect time to get clarity on anything you’re unsure about.
 It helps to have your questions written down so you don’t forget anything in the moment.
 Start with the big one: “What is your recommended sequence for my filler and laser treatments, and why?”
 Some providers prefer to administer filler first, while others recommend laser first to see how it minimizes lines before adding volume.
 Understanding their professional reasoning will give you confidence in the plan.
 Also ask about the recovery timeline, what you can realistically expect, and who you should contact if you have any concerns post-treatment.